levicherrin/aws-web-hosting/README.md

 ## Getting Started

 There are two areas of instruction:
-- The Basics - demonstrates how to start using services for this use case
+- This page - covers the basics of how to start using services for this use case
     - walkthrough split into multiple sections called phases
     - plan to add dynamic website hosting with ec2/docker/etc. (date TBD)
-- Deep Dives - goes beyond the basics and into more advanced topics
+- Deep Dives - go beyond the basics and into more advanced topics
     - [cross-account CI/CD and IaC](docs/deepDives/pipeline/README.md) (work in progress)

-## The Basics Architecture Overview
+## Architecture Overview
 The complete architecture can be seen below and is broken down into phases to separate features from one another.

 - Phase1: S3